immunefi-team/Bounty_Boosts/Alchemix/31076 - [SC - Critical] checkpointTotalSupply can checkpoint before a t....md

 # `checkpointTotalSupply()` can checkpoint before a timestamp is complete

-Submitted on Sun May 12 2024 04:57:42 GMT-0400 (Atlantic Standard Time) by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 10:57:42 UTC by @Holterhus for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31076